bootcoder/ENV_Scratch_Setup/README.md

 ### Estimated time for competition: 2 - 3 Hours

+#### Things Change:
+The guide provides some very exact syntax for install 'all the things' at the time of this writing.
+While I will try to update it as necessary, there is a very real possibility some command or some option will not be present or work the way it once did.
+No big deal.
+Just play around a bit, Google around a bit and figure it out a bit.
+Literally all the information below was derived from goggling `osx install X`.

 ## Table of Contents:
 - General
   - [Start Here](#forward) • [Initial System Settings](#system-settings) • [Software Recommendations](#additional-recommended-applications)